cdktf/cdktf-provider-upcloud/docs/managedDatabaseOpensearch.java.md

 - *Type:* java.lang.String

 Custom domain.

 Serve the web frontend using a custom CNAME pointing to the Aiven DNS name.
+When you set a custom domain for a service deployed in a VPC, the service certificate is only created for the public-* hostname and the custom domain.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.30.0/docs/resources/managed_database_opensearch#custom_domain ManagedDatabaseOpensearch#custom_domain}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.31.0/docs/resources/managed_database_opensearch#custom_domain ManagedDatabaseOpensearch#custom_domain}

 ---